URL Specification

 Force Properties

-The force operation lacks a number of nice properties with respect to the goto operation.
+The force operation does not have pleasing mathematical properties with respect to the rebase operation.
 The following equalities do not hold in general:

 Resolution

 The subsection Transform References of RFCÂ 3986 specifies two variants of reference resolution.
 A generic, strict variant and an alternative non-strict variant.
-This specification adds a third variant that is used to specify the behaviour of web-browsers.
-I have chosen to name the strict variant generic resolution and the non-strict variant legacy resolution, so that the words the words strict and non-strict can be used as modifiers later on.
+I have chosen to rename the non-strict variant to legacy resolution.
+This specification adds a third variant that characterises the behaviour that is specified in the WHATWG standard.

-The generic resolution (generic-resolve url1 url2) of an URL url1 against an URL url2 is defined to be url2 goto url1 — if url2 has a scheme or url1 has a scheme.
+The strict-resolution (strict-resolve url base) of an URL url onto an URL base is defined to be url onto base — if url has a scheme or base has a scheme.
 Otherwise resolution fails.

 Legacy Resolution

-The legacy resolution (legacy-resolve url1 url2) is defined to be the generic resolution (generic-resolve ~url1 url2) where ~url1 is:
+The legacy-resolution (legacy-resolve url base) is defined to be the strict-resolution (strict-resolve ~url base) where ~url is:

-- url1 with its scheme removed if both url1 and url2 have a scheme, and the value of their scheme components case-insensitively compare equal, or
+- url with its scheme removed if both url and base have a scheme and the value of their scheme components case-insensitively compare equal, or

 WHATWG Resolution